-&lt;sup>e Note: The Copper Country Recycling Initiative applied to this grant program and was awarded ~\$92,000 in funding for Houghton County recycling programs.
+^e Note: The Copper Country Recycling Initiative applied to this grant program and was awarded ~\$92,000 in funding for Houghton County recycling programs.

-iii.
+iv.
 Houghton County Solid Waste Management Plan

 The State of Michigan requires all counties to prepare a solid waste management plan.
 Typically, these documents include plans for: